-NGOs, as the Awardee will be responsible for the administration of the SIHM Program, will take measures to affirmatively market and ensure accessibility to the SIHM Program, as follows:
+NGOs, as the Awardee, will be responsible for the administration of the SIHM Program, and will take measures to affirmatively market and ensure accessibility to the SIHM Program, as follows:

 - 1. Awardees will identify the groups it seeks to serve within the Program, assess which groups and/or protected classes are historically underserved and are least likely to apply to the Program, and will employ affirmative marketing strategies to encourage Program participation from these groups. - 2.
 Awardees will retain documentation of all marketing measures used, including copies of all advertisements and announcements that are made available for public viewing upon request. - 3.
 Awardees will provide reasonable accommodations as needed to make the Program accessible to people with disabilities, will hold informational meetings and in-person application intake meetings in building or areas that are compliant with ADA, and provide appropriate assistance to those who are hearing or visually impaired when requested. - 4.
-Awardees will use the Fair Housing logo in advertising, publicly post Fair Housing posters and advertisements, and provided related information, to generally inform the public of its rights and the obligations owned under Fair Housing regulations.
+Awardees will use the Fair Housing logo in advertising, publicly post Fair Housing posters and advertisements, and provided related information, to generally inform the public of its rights and the obligations owned under Fair Housing regulations. - 5.
+Awardees will monitor Program participation to assess how marketing strategies are working and ensure that protected classes of people are not being intentionally or unintentionally discriminated against.